rajneesh069/DSA/README.md

 ## Bitwise Operators and Bit Manipulation

-0. `char to int conversion : char - '0'`
 1. n & (-n) gives us the position right most set bit.
 2. XOR from 0 to a :
    1. a % 4 == 0 : a